akka/akka/akka-docs/java/camel.rst

 during processing of that message by the consumer actor cannot be reported back to the endpoint in this case.
-To allow consumer actors to positively or negatively acknowledge the receipt of a message from an in-only message exchange, they need to override the ``autoack`` method to return false.
+To allow consumer actors to positively or negatively acknowledge the receipt of a message from an in-only message exchange, they need to override the ``autoAck`` method to return false.
 In this case, consumer actors must reply either with a special Ack message (positive acknowledgement) or a Failure (negative acknowledgement).